tamagoyanki/sr_danmaku/README.md

 5. If the danmaku subtitles are not synchronized with the recorded showroom video.
 You can use [Aegisub Advanced Subtitle Editor](http://www.aegisub.org/) to edit the subtitle ***`.ass`*** file.
 Using Aegisub you can batch remove subtitles or batch time shift subtitles to synchronize with the video.

-## Pack the program to a stand-alone Windows exicutable .EXE file
+## Pack the program to a stand-alone Windows executable .EXE file
 1. Install the latest version of PyInstaller which is compatible with Python 3.8:
 ```
 pip install https://github.com/pyinstaller/pyinstaller/archive/develop.tar.gz